werf/werf/docs/documentation/pages_en/internals/build_process.md

 ## Parallel build

 The parallel assembly in werf is managed by `--parallel` (`-p`) and `--parallel-tasks-limit` parameters.
-By default, it is enabled and limited to building five images in parallel.
+By default, it is enabled and limited to build five images in parallel.

 After building a tree of image dependencies, werf splits the assembly process into stages.
 Each stage contains a set of independent images that can be built in parallel.